-Renaissance heritage festival in the village of Marville
+Medieval and Renaissance Festival in the village of Marville (Meuse) — event currently on hold

-Marville is a village with exceptional architectural heritage, a testament to a great period of economic and artistic prosperity during the Renaissance.
+Marville is a village with exceptional architectural heritage, bearing witness to a great period of economic and artistic prosperity during the Renaissance.
 Under Spanish rule, the town experienced a golden age that left a remarkable legacy: the Saint-Nicolas church, Gothic chapels, lords' tombs in the Saint-Hilaire cemetery, convents, and bourgeois houses with sculpted facades.

-The festival takes place over a weekend and offers numerous activities:
+The festival took place over a weekend and offered numerous activities:

-Visiting Marville is a dive into history.
+A visit to Marville remains a dive into history.
 Among the remarkable sites:

-By car: Marville is located in the north of the Meuse region, about 15 km west of Montmédy and 70 km north of Verdun.
-Parking available at the entrance of the village.
+By car: Marville is located in the north of Meuse, approximately 15 km west of Montmédy and 70 km north of Verdun.
+Parking available at the village entrance.

 No photo yet.
 Share yours!